Lennox Lewis vs. Shannon Briggs: The fight

 Lewis was able to control most of the first round by effectively using his strong left jab to keep Briggs off balance while occasionally landing some power punches as well.
 However, with only 30 seconds left in the round, Briggs was able to land a short left hand that staggered Lewis.
 Briggs then began a furious 20-second rally that saw him land several power punches in an attempt to gain the knockout victory.
 Briggs concluded his assault with a right hook that sent Lewis stumbling into the corner with 15 seconds left, Briggs quickly attempted to continue his attack with Lewis in the corner, but Lewis was able to get a hold of Briggs and clinched him until the round ended.
 Lewis rebounded in round two and much like in the previous round, used his left jab to keep Briggs at bay.
 However, as the second minute of the round came to a close, Briggs landed a powerful left hook that staggered Lewis, but Lewis was able to withstand Briggs' follow-up combination and ended the round strongly by landing two combinations within the round's last 10 seconds.

 Lewis began the fourth round aggressively and landed a combination that sent Briggs into the ropes.
 Briggs attempted to backpedal away, but Lewis landed a right hand that stunned Briggs.
 After continuing his assault on Briggs, Lewis was finally to gain a knockdown after a right hook dropped Briggs to the canvas 43 seconds into the round.
 Briggs was able to answer the referee's count, but Lewis was able to quickly get Briggs up against the ropes and proceeded to land several more punches before Briggs was finally able to punch his way out.
 After being dominated by Lewis for the entire round, Briggs was able to land some offense and hit Lewis with a strong left hand with 42 seconds left in the round.
 Lewis avoided Briggs' follow-up punches and countered with a left hook and a three-punch combination that again sent Briggs down to mat.
 Briggs was able to answer the referee's count at eight and survived the remainder of the round.

 Lewis continued to punish Briggs with power punches in the fifth round and knocked Briggs down for the third time with a powerful right hook at 1:09 into the round.
 Briggs laid flat on his back for five second but got back up at the count of eight and continued with the fight.
 Lewis continued to pummel Briggs and after Briggs collapsed to the mat following a missed left hook, referee Frank Cappuccino stopped the fight and awarded Lewis the victory by technical knockout.

+Aftermath

+Lewis had hoped for a bout with Evander Holyfield for the undisputed championship, however he needed to have a mandatory defence against Henry Akinwande, as a result Lewis agreed to face with his number one contender, the undefeated Croatian Željko Mavrović.